Old High German: Literacy

 Old High German literacy is a product of the monasteries, notably at St. Gallen, Reichenau Island and Fulda.
 Its origins lie in the establishment of the German church by Saint Boniface in the mid-8th century, and it was further encouraged during the Carolingian Renaissance in the 9th.

 The dedication to the preservation of Old High German epic poetry among the scholars of the Carolingian Renaissance was significantly greater than could be suspected from the meagre survivals we have today (less than 200 lines in total between the Hildebrandslied and the Muspilli).
 Einhard tells how Charlemagne himself ordered that the epic lays should be collected for posterity.
 It was the neglect or religious zeal of later generations that led to the loss of these records.
 Thus, it was Charlemagne's weak successor, Louis the Pious, who destroyed his father's collection of epic poetry on account of its pagan content.

-Rabanus Maurus, a student of Alcuin's and abbot at Fulda from 822, was an important advocate of the cultivation of German literacy.
+Rabanus Maurus, a student of Alcuin and later an abbot at Fulda, was an important advocate of the cultivation of German literacy.
 Among his students were Walafrid Strabo and Otfrid of Weissenburg.

-Towards the end of the Old High German period, Notker Labeo (d.
-1022) was among the greatest stylists in the language, and developed a systematic orthography.
+Towards the end of the Old High German period, Notker Labeo was among the greatest stylists in the language, and developed a systematic orthography.

 Writing system

-While there are a few runic inscriptions from the pre-OHG period, all other OHG texts are written with the Latin alphabet, which, however, was ill-suited for representing some of the sounds of OHG.
-This led to considerable variations in spelling conventions, as individual scribes and scriptoria had to develop their own solutions to these problems.
+Old High German marked the culmination of a shift away from runic writing of the pre-OHG period to the Latin alphabet.
+This shift led to considerable variations in spelling conventions, as individual scribes and scriptoria had to develop their own transliteration of sounds not native to Latin script.
 Otfrid von Weissenburg, in one of the prefaces to his Evangelienbuch, offers comments on and examples of some of the issues which arise in adapting the Latin alphabet for German: "...sic etiam in multis dictis scriptio est propter litterarum aut congeriem aut incognitam sonoritatem difficilis." ("...so also, in many expressions, spelling is difficult because of the piling up of letters or their unfamiliar sound.")
 The careful orthographies of the OHG Isidor or Notker show a similar awareness.